dchest/dchest.com/posts/2020/2020-05-25-improving-storage-of-password-encrypted-secrets-in-end-to-end-encrypted-apps.md

 ![Improved auth storage](/img/2020/improved_auth_storage.webp)

 1. Instead of deriving one key (aka hash, aka verifier) with the password hashing function, derive two keys: _serverEncKey_ and _verifier_.
 (The verifier has the same purpose as in the original scheme.)
+(Note: don't use the password hashing function twice!
+Instead, with a modern password hashing function derive a 64-byte output and split it into two 32-byte keys, or if you're stuck with PBKDF2, use HKDF to derive two keys from a single 32-byte output).

 2. Encrypt _protectedKey_ received from the client with _serverEncKey_ and store the result of this encryption (_serverProtectedKey_) instead of _protectedKey_.

 That’s it.
 When a user logs in, perform the same key derivation, and if _verifier_ is correct, decrypt _serverProtectedKey_ to get the original _protectedKey_ and send it to the client.
 (In fact, if we use authenticated encryption, we can just use the fact that _serverProtectedKey_ is successfully decrypted to ensure that the user entered the correct password and not store the verifier, but I like the additional measure in case the authenticated encryption turns out to have side-channel or other vulnerabilities.)